xerolinux/XeroHub/content/posts/build-archiso-git/index.md

 sudo pacman -S archiso
 ```

-Now we need clone the repo to grab latest commits.
-I recommend for you to keep the folder around and `git pull` every now and again to grab latest updates, that way you can always build a fresh one if and when issues do happen...
+Now we need to clone the repo to grab latest commits.
+I recommend for you to keep the folder around and `git pull` every now and again to grab latest updates, that way you can always build a fresh new one if and when issues do happen...

 ```Bash
 git clone https://github.com/archlinux/archinstall